 2. Each of the subtasks can also be broken down even further into more subtasks, and so on.

 For instance, to count the windows in a wall, the robot needs to 1) sense each cell; 2)move to the next cell 3) increase counter by 1 if windows detected

 Similarly, to print out a row that has only boarders, you need to 1) print out the left boarder; 2) print out the space in between; 3) print out the right boarder

-Break down each of the 5 steps in part A into at least 2 sub-tasks.
+1. Break down each of the 5 steps in part A into 2 or more subtasks.
 For example, step 1 can be made of:

 Set up a scanner

 Take in a double value using the scanner object

 2. Apply the process of task breakdown to these problems and write code to implement.